Lentil soup – the Crock Pot way

 - 400 gr crushed tomatoes

-- Step 3 Chop the parsley and peel the garlic.
+- Chop the parsley, peel and chop the garlic.

-- Step 4 Place all the ingredients in the Crock Pot put the lid on and set the timer to 6 hours and low heat.
+- Put all the ingredients in the Crock Pot put the lid on and set the timer to 6 hours on low heat.
+Serve with sour cream or non-dairy sour cream.